PETERBOROUGH CLIMBING WALL IS NOW PERMANENTLY CLOSED.

 Recently the Peterborough Town Sports Club decided they wanted to convert it back to an exhibition squash court, so did not renew the lease.
 Which meant our lease expired on 31 December 2020, by that date we have to remove the climbing wall so it can go back to being a squash court.
 We closed on 20 March 2020 due to Coranavirus.
 It was not worth re-opening for what would have been 2 months.
 The climbing wall has now been removed and is being converted back to an exhibition squash court.

-The wall is is suitable for bouldering, top roping and leading.
-It consisting of a 7 meters high moulded surface wall, with slabs, cracks, overhangs and aretes.
-There is also a 7 metre roof section including a large stalactite; a Bat Cave for bouldering, featuring a ‘Woody Wave’ roof.
-For keen trainers there is a balcony traverse, finger boards, a campus board and rope ladder.
+The wall was suitable for bouldering, top roping and leading.
+It consisted of a 7 meters high moulded surface wall, with slabs, cracks, overhangs and aretes.
+There was also a 7 metre roof section including a large stalactite; a Bat Cave for bouldering, featuring a ‘Woody Wave’ roof.
+For keen trainers there was a balcony traverse, finger boards, a campus board and rope ladder.

 The wall was jointly owned by the PMC and its members.